ericpark/tryfi-flask-microservice/README.md

 docker compose up -d
 ```

-Updating the package can be done by uninstalling pytryfi:
+Updating the package can be done by uninstalling pytryfi locally before building:
 ```bash
 pip uninstall pytryfi
 ```